SORMAS-Foundation/SORMAS-Project/.github/ISSUE_TEMPLATE/change-request.md

 ---

 <!--
-If you've never submitted an issue to the SORMAS repository before or this is your first time using this template, please read the [Contributing guidelines](CONTRIBUTING.md) for an explanation about the information we'd like you to provide.
+If you've never submitted an issue to the SORMAS repository before or this is your first time using this template, please read the Contributing guidelines (accessible in the right sidebar) for an explanation about the information we'd like you to provide.
 -->
 ### Feature Description